UoB-COMSM0110/2024-group-18/README.md

 </p>

   The data was analysed using R*Studio (RStudio Team, 2020) and we expected each participant to report significantly increased workload on Level 2 compared to Level 1.
 A Wilcoxon Signed Rank test was conducted to assess TLX score differences between the two levels.
 The results indicated a statistically significant increase in the TLX scores from Level One to Level Two, V = 0, p = .00348.
-Participants reported a significantly increased workload for level Two (mean TLX score = 55) compared to Level One (mean score = 22), indicating an increase in difficulty (see Figure X).
+Participants reported a significantly higher workload for level Two (mean TLX score = 55) compared to Level One (mean score = 22), indicating an increase in difficulty (see Figure X).

 <p align="center">